marodriguez-mar/writingSamples/README.md

 * This policy memo was my final project from my Public Policy writing course.

 ### digitalHealth_PolicyPresentation
-* This policy presentation was my final project from my stratefic presentations course.
+* This policy presentation was my final project from my strategic presentations course.